Intermesh/groupoffice-docs/install/config.rst

    debug                 bool    Enable debugging for developers.
 Can also be temporarilty enabled with CTRL + F7 or Cmd + F7 in the browser. debugLog              bool    Disable debug log when debug = true. servermanager         bool    Set by multi_instance module.
-This will copy system settings and create welcome message on install.
+This will copy system settings and create welcome message on install. zpush2_loglevel       int     Set to 32 to generate debugging info in log/z-push.log
    ====================  ======  ===========